lemiorhan/lemiorhan/README.md

-## We Need Help!

-Turkey has been hit by two [devastating earthquakes](https://en.wikipedia.org/wiki/2023_Turkey%E2%80%93Syria_earthquake) reaching magnitudes of 7.7 and 7.6 in nine hours.
-The deadly impact has been widespread, including 10 cities in Turkey.

-The ramifications of these quakes will impact this region for months.
-Raising funds are extremely important to meet survivors’ immediate needs for food, fuel, clean water, medicine and shelter.
-Here are some relief efforts that you could donate:

-* **AHBAP**: Local voluntary network [Donate](https://ahbap.org/bagisci-ol)
-* **AKUT**: Voluntary, non-governmental organisation [Donate](https://www.akut.org.tr/en/donation)

 ## Who is Lemi?

 [Lemi Orhan Ergin](http://www.lemiorhanergin.com) is a software crafter based in Turkey with a passion for raising the bar of his profession and sharing his experiences with communities.
 He is the co-founder of [Craftgate](https://craftgate.io) and founder of [Turkish Software Craftsmanship Community](https://kommunity.com/software-craftsmanship-turkey).
 He previously worked at Sony, eBay/GittiGidiyor, ACM, and iyzico in various technical leadership and coaching roles.
 He has been actively programming since 2001.